unique contemporary home with natural and reclaimed materials on the interior and exterior

 Elsewhere, ramps, instead of steps, create transitions from one part of the house to another.
 Each ramp, or bridge (because that is what they are based on), is made from wooden plank, of a much darker wood to create a dramatic accent.
 Gaps between the planks allow a peek at the stone floor beneath.
 Some ramps transition down to the powder rooms, others to the lower entrance level.
 From my perspective, I always think of function first.
 So these ramps lend accessibility and still create a flowing effect.

 For the main rooms, the spaces feel elevated and intentional.
 Yet, a “hovering,” white space would feel uncomfortable.
 That’s why we stained the ceilings with a wood treatment; the color contrast defines and differentiates each space from those around it.
 Yet the treatments unite the natural and reclaimed materials on the interior and exterior.

 The last room on the main floor is the office that takes full advantage of the natural and reclaimed materials on the interior and exterior.
 We took extra care to transition from the personal spaces to this professional one.
 The room is annexed, a satellite space twisted away from the rest of the house.
-Even on the interior we used the brick to bring the outside in.
-A bridge takes the couple from the residential to the business section through a glass atrium.
-Yet again, well-chosen material provides a sense of purpose – of function – inspiring the office to be used as an office and the rest of the house to be used as a home.
+Even on the interior, we used the brick to bring the outside in.
+A bridge takes the couple from the residential to the business loans section through a glass atrium.
+A well-chosen material provides a sense of purpose – of function – inspiring the office to be used as an office and the rest of the house to be used as a home.

 To learn more specifics about the project and view construction photos, and animations, visit the “private residence – Burr Ridge, IL” project page.